oigbokwe73/Powerbi-Reporting/README.md

 ---

-Would you like a companion measure for **Critical CRs NOT closed within 7 days** (e.g., SLA breaches)?

 Here’s a **Power BI DAX measure** to count the number of **Critical Change Requests that were closed within 7 days** from their opening date: